Accessibility in Inspera Assessment

 WCAG Compliance Status

-Web Consortium Accessibility Guidelines (WCAG) are the most broadly recognised industry standard for accessibility on the web and in mobile apps, and the standard Inspera has chosen to match our accessibility against.
+Web Content Accessibility Guidelines (WCAG) are the most broadly recognised industry standard for accessibility on the web and in mobile apps, and the standard Inspera has chosen to match our accessibility against.
 We acknowledge that there are other standards and legal requirements that can differ slightly, but we believe that the majority of accessibility issues are covered if we comply with the WCAG standards.

 The test taker user journey is one of the two major use cases for Inspera Assessment, and cover all functionality used by a student to complete an exam from end to end.
 As this will affect all end-users of our eAssessment solution, it is imperative that this user journey is fully compliant with all accessibility standards.
 Currently, Inspera Assessment is compliant with WCAG 2.1 Level AA on all areas except for: